StefRuseva88/StefRuseva88/README.md

-# Hi, I am Stefaniya and I am a software tester!
+# Hi, I am Stefaniya and I am an enthusiastic software tester!

 Here is the tools and languages that I mostly use: